GoogleCloudPlatform/opentelemetry-operations-e2e-testing/tf/persistent/README.md

 Most of the resources used by these tests are set up and torn down for each test run.
 There are however some persistent resources which are managed by terraform (under [tf/persistent](../persistent/)) in the default terraform workspace:

-- The GKE cluster ([e2etest-default](https://pantheon.corp.google.com/kubernetes/clusters/details/us-central1/e2etest-default/details?project=opentelemetry-ops-e2e)) for running test pods.
+- The GKE cluster (e2etest-default) for running test pods.
-- The Cloud Build CI Triggers for each repo ([pantheon link](https://pantheon.corp.google.com/cloud-build/triggers?project=opentelemetry-ops-e2e)).
+- The Cloud Build CI Triggers for each repo.
-- The default service for the created GAE application ([pantheon link](https://pantheon.corp.google.com/appengine/services?serviceId=default&versionId=v1&project=opentelemetry-ops-e2e)).
+- The default service for the created GAE application.

 If you want to modify any of the persistent resources, update the terraform configs and [apply](#apply) them, rather than changing them directly in cloud console UI.
 If anything goes wrong, [apply](#apply) the terraform configs to get